 Stop Harassment From Budget Control Services

 Finding a knowledgeable consumer protection attorney is the first step to stopping harassment by Budget Control Services.
-At Agruss Law Firm, we help consumers who are being badgered by agencies illegally trying to collect on a debt regain peace of mind.
+At Mike Agruss Law, we help consumers who are being badgered by agencies illegally trying to collect on a debt regain peace of mind.

 Our lawyers can hold the collections agency accountable for any illegal practices and intermediate with the debt collectors on your behalf.
 Contact us today for a free, no-obligation consultation to discuss the details of your case.